The Legendary Guide to Personal Branding with Barney Stinson of ‘How I Met Your Mother’

 If there is one man that has personal branding down to a science, it’s Barney Stinson from CBS’ How I Met Your Mother.
 Played by Neil Patrick Harris, Barney Stinson is an opportunistic womanizer (with a penchant for laser tag) who has made it his goal to be awesome, epic, and all the synonyms in between.

-Even if your personal branding goals don’t align with sleeping with every single girl in New York, we can still break down the Barney Stinson model to make your personal brand absolutely legendary.
+Even if your personal branding goals don’t align with dating every single girl in New York, we can still break down the Barney Stinson model to make your personal brand absolutely legendary.

 Rock a signature style.